JaywongWang/DenseVideoCaptioning/README.md

 ### Prediction

 Follow the script test.py to make proposal predictions and to evaluate the predictions.
+Use max_proposal_num=1000 to generate .json test file and then use script "python2 evaluate.py -s [json_file] -ppv 100" to evaluate the performance (the joint ranking requres to drop items that are less confident).

 ### Evaluation